ibm-cloud-docs/power-iaas/getting-started-PER.md

+2. Set the IBM Cloud Resource Names (CRN) value for the workspace to be migrated by using the `ibmcloud pi workspace target <crn>` CLI command.

 3. Initiate the migration by using the `per-migrate-start` value with [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action){: external} command.

    Use the CLI command [ibmcloud pi workspace get <WORKSPACE_ID> --json](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-get) to get the migration status of your workspace.
 In the CLI response, once the `migrationStatus` property changes to `migrating` and `state` property changes to `user-validation` you can continue to complete the next steps.

 4. Attach the workspace to the Transit Gateway to validate the connectivity of the workspace with other workspaces.

 5. Remove the Cloud Connections from the Transit Gateway.

 6. Remove the Cloud Connections from the network database by using the `per-migrate-validate` value with [ibmcloud pi workspace action](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-action){: external} command.

    Use the CLI command [ibmcloud pi workspace get <WORKSPACE_ID> --json](https://cloud.ibm.com/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference-v1#ibmcloud-pi-workspace-get) to view the Cloud Connection clean up progress of the migration process.
 In the CLI response, once the `migrationStatus` property is not included and `state` property is set to `Active` state, the migration process is complete and the workspace and network operations can be resumed.